 Looking for a way to upload post ideas to your website from spreadsheet files?
+If so, you can easily import posts CSV files with the help of a plugin.
 Many people use spreadsheets to keep track of many things including new content.

 For example, you can keep track of what posts perform better according to content style by having the spreadsheet create a graph based on visitors and dates.

 In today’s tutorial, I’ll show you how to import CSV file data into WordPress for posts.
 Spend the weekend coming up with ideas and then upload them all at once Monday morning.

 How Do I Import a CSV File into WordPress?

 You can easily import a CSV file by installing and activating a plugin in WordPress.
 In this tutorial, we will examine how to do this with the WP Import Export Lite plugin, but there are plenty of others to choose from.

 CSV files can be uploaded as individual posts, pages, Woocommerce products, or pretty much anything your want.

 The WP Import Export Lite plugin is an excellent choice to handle all of your CSV importing and exporting needs.
 The process is extremely simple and only requires a few clicks to get started, thus you can begin importing in a matter of seconds.

 It also has a wide array of add-on support that some websites may find useful.
 Some of these add-ons include things like Woocommerce, Google Drive, Onedrive, DropBox, and much more.
 These tools can save a lot of time when you need to move data around.